-Picture 37 teaspoons of sugar.
-It seems like a lot, right?
-Especially when you consider most Americans gobble up that much of the sweet stuff every day.
-But the more we learn about how a high-sugar diet impacts our overall health, the more experts encourage us to cut back—way back.
-Aim for no more than 8 to 10 teaspoons daily, and watch out for these 5 common places where hidden sugars may be tagging along:
+The more we learn about how a diet high in sugar impacts our overall health, the more experts seem to encourage us to cut back—way back.
+Here are 5 common places where hidden sugars may be tagging along:

-- Breakfast on the Go: Sweetened cereals and pre-packaged breakfast foods such as muffins, granola bars, breakfast cookies, and even flavored oatmeal can pack some pretty significant sugar amounts.
-It may take a few more minutes to make, but that protein and veggie omelet is a lot healthier for your body in the long run.
+- Breakfast on the go: Sweetened cereals and pre-packaged breakfast foods such as muffins, granola bars, breakfast cookies and even flavored oatmeal can pack some pretty high sugar amounts.
+It may take a few more minutes to make, but that protein and veggie omelet is a healthier option in the long run.

-- Coffee Break: Early commute?
+- Coffee break: Early commute?
 Afternoon pick-me-up?
-Most of us think nothing of ordering a quick caramel macchiato or a flavored holiday latte on the go, but you might have a change of heart when you realize just one sweetened coffee drink can pack up to 50 grams of sugar (yup, that’s about 12 teaspoons).
+Most of us think nothing of ordering a quick caramel macchiato or a flavored latte on the go, but you may have a change of heart when you realize just one sweetened coffee drink can pack up to 50 grams of sugar (yup, that’s about 12 teaspoons).

-- Your Post-Workout Routine: You are not doing your body any favors by chugging that sugary sports drink (we’re talking up to 10 teaspoons) or gobbling a sugar-loaded protein bar post workout.
-Stick with purified (unfiltered) water instead, and look for protein bars and even shake mixes with no added sugars.
+- Your post-workout routine: You’re not doing your body any favors by chugging that sugary sports drink (we’re talking up to 10 teaspoons) or gobbling a sugar-loaded protein bar post workout.
+Stick with water instead, and look for protein bars and even shake mixes with no added sugars.

-- The Salad Bar: Salad is good for you, right?
-Sure, until you drench in it dressing (which can sap up to 2 teaspoons of your daily sugar allotment), add a scoop of pasta salad and top it with croutons and dried cranberries or other dried fruits, which are often loaded with hidden sugars.
-Your best bet is to stick with plenty of fresh greens, raw veggies, healthy fats, and protein.
+- The salad bar: Salad is good for you, right?
+Sure, until you drench in it dressing (which can add up to 2 teaspoons of sugar) or top it with croutons and dried cranberries or other dried fruits, which are a big source of hidden sugar.
+Your best bet is to stick with plenty of fresh greens, raw veggies, healthy fats and protein.
 Instead of bottled dressing, try olive oil and vinegar.